You know how bad it is. But the DWP only sees what's on the form.

 An Answer Pack to work from — all your draft answers in one place, ready to copy onto the paper form or refer to when completing it online.

 That's the difference between a form that gets you misunderstood and one that shows the decision maker what your life is actually like.
 The information was always there.
-PIP NAV just helps you get it down in a way the process can see.
+PIP Nav just helps you get it down in a way the process can see.

 What it costs